ethereum/remix-ide/docs/file_explorer.md

 File Explorer
 =============
 The File Explorer is for managing workspaces and files.
 This plugin also contains many shortcuts and commands.
-For a quick tour, right click on a file to get a pop-up menu and also check the hamburger menu at the top right of the plugin.
+For a quick tour, right-click on a file to get a pop-up menu and also check the hamburger menu at the top right of the plugin.

 To find the File Explorer module - click the File Explorer icon.